scvcrem/scvcrem.github.io/_pages/about.md

 I am a Postdoctoral Research Fellow at Bocconi University, [Dondena Centre](https://dondena.unibocconi.eu/research-areas/politics-and-institutions-unit), studying topics in political sociology, comparative political economy, and public policy.

-**research.** My research investigates the micro-foundations of political conflict over immigration and its interactions with macro societal change and local collective identities.
+**research.** My research investigates the micro-foundations of political conflict over immigration and its interactions with macro societal change and group identities.
 I address the following key questions:

 *immigrant exploitation and ethnic boundary making.* How demand for exploited farm labor enables immigrants' underground organization and shapes their ethnic community choices;